adwise-fiu/5G-SDN-Testbed/README.md

 ## Acknowledgments ##

-The initial version of this 5G-SDN testbed demo was possible by merging open-source projects:
+This version of 5G-SDN testbed demo was possible by merging open-source projects:

 - [OpenvSwitch](https://github.com/openvswitch/ovs "OpenvSwitch")